bgd-labs/aave-proposals/src/AaveV2Update_20231009/AaveV2Update_20231009.md

 ## Disclaimer

 Gauntlet and Chaos have not received any compensation from any third-party in exchange for recommending any of the actions contained in this proposal.

-By approving this proposal, you agree that any services provided by Gauntlet shall be governed by the terms of service available at gauntlet.network/tos.

 ## Copyright